Sengyou

 Sengyou's ancestral home was Xiapi in Pengcheng Commandery (northwest of modern Suining, Jiangsu).
 However, his father moved to Jiankang (建康), where he was born.
 His secular name was Yu.
 As a young boy he practiced devotions at Jianchu Monastery.
 At 14, rather than acquiesce to an arranged marriage, he took novice vows and entered Dinglin Monastery, Zhongshan in Jiankang.
 He was ordained as a bhikkhu aged 20 and received instruction in Vinaya by Faying (d.480).
 He became renown as a master of the Vinaya.

-Chu sanzang jìjí
+Collected Records Concerning the Tripitaka

-Although there were earlier works of bibliography with respect to Buddhist texts at the time, Sengyou introduced important innovations in how the texts were arranged, including a hierarchy of authenticity.
+Although there were earlier works of bibliography with respect to Buddhist texts at the time, Sengyou's Collected Records Concerning the Tripitaka (Chu sanzang ji ji) introduced important innovations in how the texts were arranged, including a hierarchy of authenticity.
 Not only were Buddhist texts continually trickling in along the Silk Road, but the Chinese had begun to pass off local productions as authentic Indian sutras.
 Sengyou proposed criteria for assessing the authenticity of Buddhist sutras at a time when many fake or apocryphal texts were in circulation.
 He was particularly focussed on the translator of a text, and this made him suspicious of unattributed texts.
 As Tanya Storch says, "Absence of information about the translator was a signal that it might be a compilation by a Chinese person who did not understand Sanskrit and had never studied Buddhism in the west [i.e. India].